<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1692321561045441&amp;ev=PageView&amp;noscript=1">

 E coli 0 1 ND ND ND YES Human and animal fecal waste

-Total Coliforms N/A 5.0% 0% 0% 0% YES Naturally present in the environment
+Total Coliforms N/A TT N/A 1 sample during the month of May N/A YES Naturally present in the environment

 Contaminant MCL Average of All Samples Maximum of All Samples System Wide Range Compliance Achieved Possible Source